 Craft Holidays In The Scottish Highlands

 Come and make something beautiful with the Shieling Project!
-From weaving a basket with willow, to building turf walls, and making ice-cream in the dairy we have loads of things to get stuck into.
-You will work with inspiring craftspeople, and come away with skills for yourself or your work.
+From weaving a basket with willow, to timber framing, or felting wool from our Shetland sheep, we have loads of things to get stuck into.
+The project has been built from scratch with children and volunteers so its a great place to inspire you about what you can make too.
+We offer courses with inspiring craftspeople, where you come away with skills for yourself or your work.
 Relax at the end of the day around the campfire with a feeling of accomplishment, physical well-being and perhaps glass of wine to round it off.
 Materials, accommodation, and high quality local and organic food included.

 Karen Collins from Naturally Useful will return this year to help you make a stunning basket and felt some of the wool we will have dyed

 Posted by Naturally Useful on Monday, April 16, 2018

 This year we will run two courses:

 Craft Week: basket weaving, natural wool dyeing (using foraged plants), felting, preserving (pickles etc), spoon making, as well as making your own firestick.

 Timber Framing: how to build a timber structure.
 We will be covering axe hewing, building with round wood and milled, pegged mortice and tenon joints, bolted joints, walls, foundations, tool care – basically everything you should need to create a shed or hut of your own.

 The approach during the course is relaxed, with scheduled sessions covering different skills and plenty of time to then carry them on with our support during the rest of the day.
 If you really get into something, like the basketry, or peg making, you can spend the whole week doing it!
 We will start crafting about 9.30 and finish in the afternoon with time for walks, resting or of course just keeping going.